 how you would use tail recursion to build lists.
 Consider the

-add-to-all procedure from the start of this section.
+add-to-all procedure from the start of this reading.

 The straightforward way to make this procedure tail-recursive is to